mozaik-association/mozaik/docs/6Surveys.md

 # Surveys

-The survey module uses the Odoo standard and adds specific features for organisations linked to Mozaik.
+The surveys module uses the Odoo standard and adds specific features for organisations linked to Mozaik.
 It allows to manage the surveys of the organisation.
 It will provide access to :

-- The general information of the survey
+- The general information of the surveys
 - The management of the questions
 - The recognition of parters
 - The Access limitations

 ## General informations of the survey

-This functionality allows you to create, modify and manage all the surveys related to your organisation.
+This functionality allows you to create, modify and manage the surveys related to your organisation.

 Various informations can/must be completed on the survey form :